codingMustache/codingMustache/README.md

 ## Joke of the Day

-A horse walks into a bar.
-The bar tender says "Hey."
-The horse says "Sure."
+Hostess: Do you have a preference of where you sit?
+Dad: Down.

 ## Daily Trivia

-In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
+What major programming language does Unreal Engine 4 use?
- 1. Red
+ 1. C++
- 2. Blue
+ 2. Assembly
- 3. Yellow
+ 3. C#
- 4. Green
+ 4. ECMAScript

 <details>
   <summary>Answer</summary>
-  Green
+  C++
 </details>